Przewalski's horse: Taxonomy

 Przewalski's horse was formally described as a novel species in 1881 by Ivan Semyonovich Polyakov.
-The taxonomic position of Przewalski's horse remains controversial, and no consensus exists about whether it is a full species (as Equus przewalskii); a subspecies of Equus ferus the wild horse (as Equus ferus przewalskii in trinomial nomenclature, along with two other subspecies, the domestic horse E. f. caballus, and the extinct tarpan E. f. ferus); or even a subpopulation of the domestic horse.
-The American Society of Mammalogists considers Przewalski's horse and the tarpan both to be subspecies of Equus ferus, and classifies the domestic horse as a separate species, Equus caballus.
+The taxonomic position of Przewalski's horse remains controversial, and no consensus exists about whether it is a full species (as Equus przewalskii); a subspecies of Equus ferus, the wild horse, (as Equus ferus przewalskii in trinomial nomenclature, along with two other subspecies, the domestic horse E. f. caballus, and the extinct tarpan E. f. ferus); or even a subpopulation of the domesticated horse.
+The American Society of Mammalogists considers both Przewalski's horse and the tarpan to be subspecies of Equus ferus and classifies the domesticated horse as a separate species, Equus caballus.

 Lineage

-Genetic analysis shows that the takhi and the domestic horse differ significantly, with neither ancestral to the other.
+Genetic analysis shows that the takhi and the domesticated horse differ significantly, with neither ancestral to the other.
 The evolutionary divergence of the two populations was estimated to have occurred about 72,000–38,000 years ago, well before domestication, most likely due to climate, topography, or other environmental changes.

-According to a 2009 study, the earliest known domestic horses were found at settlements of the Botai culture, from about 5500 years ago.
+According to a 2009 study, the earliest known domesticated horses were found at settlements of the Botai culture, from about 5500 years ago.
 These horses were raised for meat and milk.
-In 2018, a new study indicated ancient horses of the Botai culture are related to takhis, not to domestic horses as was previously thought.
+In 2018, a new study indicated that the ancient horses of the Botai culture are related to takhis, not to domesticated horses as was previously thought.
 Specifically, the Botai horses appeared to be ancestral to the modern takhi, because all seven takhis nested within the phylogenetic tree of the 20 Botai horses.
 No comparison was made to definitively wild early takhis.
-The authors posit that modern Przewalski's horses are feral descendants of the ancient Botai domesticated animals, rather than representing a surviving population of never-domesticated horses.
+The authors posit that modern Przewalski's horses are feral descendants of the ancient Botai domesticated animals rather than representing a surviving population of never-domesticated horses.
 Another geneticist pointed out that Przewalski's horses may have simply descended from the same wild population that the Botai horses came from, which would still be compatible with the findings of the study.

 In 2021, William Taylor and Christina Barron-Ortiz disputed the evidence for domestication of Przewalski's horse.
 Their case was rejected by Alan Outram and colleagues in a paper which was not dated or peer-reviewed.
 Taylor reiterated his arguments that Przewalski's horse had never been domesticated in an article in Scientific American in 2024.

 In any case, the Botai horses were found to have negligible genetic contribution to any of the ancient or modern domestic horses studied, indicating that the domestication of the latter was independent, involving a different wild population, from any possible domestication of Przewalski's horse by the Botai culture.